nwj/nwj.sh/content/about.md

 At work, I use the standard tech-company issue [13" MacBook Pro](https://www.apple.com/macbook-pro-13/).
 How boring.

-My phone is a Pixel 5a.
-I especially love that it runs stock Android, that it has a fingerprint reader, and that the camera is pretty good.
+My phone is a Pixel 7.
+On the plus side, I like that it more or less runs stock Android and that the camera is pretty good.
+On the cons, I wish its fingerprint reader was better.
 Phone hardware is amazing, but does anyone actually use their phones in a way that pushes that hardware to its limits?
 I don't, so I'm perfectly happy to stay a generation or two behind the latest flagships.

 When I'm not reading on my phone, I read on a [Kindle Paperwhite](https://www.amazon.com/Kindle-Paperwhite-Waterproof-Storage-Special/dp/B075MWNNJG?th=1).
 And I listen to music and shelter from the sounds of the subway with a pair of [Pixel Buds Pro](https://store.google.com/product/pixel_buds_pro).